ahinkle/filament/packages/actions/docs/07-prebuilt-actions/09-export.md

 ### Customizing the export job retries

-By default, the export system will retry a job for 24 hours.
-This is to allow for temporary issues, such as the database being unavailable, to be resolved.
-That functionality is defined in the `getJobRetryUntil()` method on the exporter class:
+By default, the export system uses Laravel's job retry functionality.
+However, if you want to customize this behavior for temporary issues, such as a database being unavailable, you can do so by defining the logic in the getJobRetryUntil() method on the export class.

 ```php
 use Carbon\CarbonInterface;